 Villagers spotted Memmie in one of Songy's adjacent orchards in 1731.
 For unknown reasons, they sent a bulldog to approach her and bring her to the village.

 The feral girl, frightened by the unfamiliar creature, defended herself, dealing the animal a fatal blow to the head.
 She then climbed a tree, leaped between the branches, and escaped into the woods.

 Following this audacious display, Monsieur d'Epinay, a Songy nobleman, demanded that she be found.
 Though sources differ on her age upon capture, she is estimated to have been between 10 and 18 years old.

 When the villagers finally captured Le Blanc, they quickly learned she didn't speak French – or any formal language.
 They offered her a rabbit, which she skinned and ate raw.
 This was her learned method of survival, which she also employed with squirrels, foxes, and other small creatures.

 Although Le Blanc was able to feed herself, she was unable to communicate with the villagers.
 While they initially thought she was African because of her dark skin, they discovered after bathing her that, underneath the layers of years-old, caked-on dirt and paint, her skin was actually quite pale.

 When She Was Forced To Eat Cooked Food, Her Teeth Fell Out

-After Memmie was discovered by the villagers in Songy, she was moved to St. Maur, a hospital in Chalons.
-She was baptized and given a name, Marie-Angélique Memmie Le Blanc, by the Roman Catholic Church.
+After Leblanc was discovered by the villagers in Songy, she was moved to St. Maur, a hospital in Chalons.
+After a period of adjustment, she was baptized and given a name, Marie-Angélique Memmie Le Blanc, by the Roman Catholic Church.

-She Was Actually A Native American
+She Was Actually Native American